daien/daien.github.io/_posts/2025-02-02-DeepSeekR1-Mastermind.md

 This impression is reinforced by what I can best describe as **brain farts**, i.e. obvious logical errors out of nowhere.
 For instance, R1 often jumped the gun and concluded a peg is for sure at a position while the evidence it was enumerating just before was clearly not enough to say that.

-Another really puzzling example, towards the end of a long game:
+A puzzling example, towards the end of a long game:

 ```
 But honestly, without more information on previous guesses and their feedbacks, it's impossible to